dave-kennedy/dave-kennedy.github.io/content/web-development-101.md

   In this example:
     * The `div` element is the parent of the `p` element and an ancestor of the text node.
     * The `p` element is the parent of the text node and the only child of the `div` element.
-    * The text node is the only child of the `p` element and a descendant of the the `div` element.
+    * The text node is the only child of the `p` element and a descendant of the `div` element.
     * Notice each child node is indented one additional level from its parent.
 This isn't strictly required but makes it easier for developers to visualize the hierarchy of nodes.
 This hierarchy is sometimes called a `tree`, because it resembles a tree on its side.
 * __Void elements__ can't have children, so they don't have a closing tag.
 * Here's an example of a void element: `<br />`